PhilChodrow/riyadh_multiplex/README.md

 2. `utility.py`: A Python module containing a variety of useful helper functions used in other scripts.
 3. `multiplex.py`: A Python class definition that implements a relatively thin wrapper around the networkx.DiGraph class for handling multilayer networks.
 4. `make_multiplex.py`: a Python script for constructing a `multiplex` objecting using data in the `1. data` directory.
 The script saves the nodes and edges of the resulting object in the `2. multiplex` directory.
 5. `betweenness_dist.py`: a Python script that reads in a multiplex object from the `2. multiplex` directory and prints out a series of betweenness plots weighted by distance.
-Comparable to Figure 6 in Strano et al.'s [recent paper](http://arxiv.org/abs/1508.07265).
+Comparable to Figure 6 in Strano et al.'s [recent paper](http://arxiv.org/abs/1508.07265)
+6. `betweenness_time_free_flow.py`: a Python script that reads in a multiplex object from the `2. multiplex` directory and prints out a series of betweenness plots weighted by estimated travel time under free flow.

 ## Data